The Energy Regulation and Markets Review: United Arab Emirates

 The UAE has one of the highest rates of electricity consumption per capita.
 This high use is encouraged by the electricity and water subsidies given by the government to its citizens and, in certain emirates, to foreign expatriates.
 Dubai has progressively reduced and removed most of its electricity subsidies and Abu Dhabi is contemplating similar measures.
 Efficiency in energy use is now being recognised as one of the key issues in trying to meet the country's growing energy needs in a sustainable manner.

-In 2010, Abu Dhabi imposed a mandatory rating system for the construction of energy-efficient buildings in the emirate under the Estidama initiative.
-As from September 2010, all new development communities, private buildings and villas in the emirate are required to meet the minimum of one-pearl rating.
+Abu Dhabi has a mandatory rating system for the construction of energy-efficient buildings in the emirate under the Estidama initiative.
+All new development communities, private buildings and villas in the emirate are required to meet the minimum of one-pearl rating.
 All government-led projects have been mandated to meet a two-pearl rating (the highest being a five-pearl rating).
-Masdar City, the eco-city project in Abu Dhabi, plans to expand its community and target a four-pearl Estidama rating to set an example as the leading energy efficient community.

 iii Technological developments